paritytech/review-bot/README.md

 	- **default**: `.github/review-bot.yml`
 - `request-reviewers`: If the system should automatically request the required reviewers.
 	- **default**: false.
 	- If enabled, when there are missing reviews, the system will request the appropriate users and/or team to review.
+(Note: It won't assign fellowship members as reviewers)
 	- If enabled, and using teams, this requires a GitHub action with `write` permission for `pull request`.

 #### Using a GitHub app instead of a PAT